PySimpleGUI/DocsCleanup/Home tab/1_HEADER_top_part.md

 * looking to take your Python code from the world of command lines and into the convenience of a GUI?
 * sitting on a Raspberry **Pi** with a touchscreen that's going to waste because you don't have the time to learn a GUI SDK?
 * into Machine Learning and are sick of the command line?
-* an IT guy/gal that has written some cool tools but due to corporate policies are unable to share unless an EXE file?
+* an IT guy/gal that has written some cool tools but due to corporate policies are unable to share unless it is an EXE file?
-* want to share your program with your friends or families (that aren't so freakish that they have Python running)
+* wanting to share your program with your friends or families (that aren't so freakish that they have Python running)
 * wanting to run a program in your system tray?
 * a teacher wanting to teach your students how to program using a GUI?
 * a student that wants to put a GUI onto your project that will blow away your teacher?